-The National Influenza Vaccine Summit (NIVS) was started in response to problems with influenza vaccine supply and the first face-to-face meeting of the Summit took place the following year.
+The National Influenza Vaccine Summit (NIVS), led by the American Medical Association (AMA) and the Centers for Disease Control and Prevention (CDC), was started in response to problems with influenza vaccine supply, and the first face-to-face meeting of the Summit took place the following year.

-The Summit is organized by the Immunization Action Coalition, CDC, and NVPO, with strong support from the Summit Organizing Committee and the Summit Advisory Group.
+The Summit meetings are organized by the Immunization Action Coalition, CDC, and OIDP/DHHS, with strong support from the Summit Organizing Committee and the Summit Advisory Group.

 - American Academy of Family Physicians